Master of Education

 |Duration||1 year full-time or equivalent part-time|

-Delivered by dedicated expert educators and researchers, this course comprises coursework and a negotiated research project where you can investigate an area of individual or professional interest.
+Delivered by dedicated educators and researchers, this course comprises coursework and a research project where you can investigate an area of personal or professional interest.

 Admission criteria for Australian and New Zealand students